fuhton/pushstate-server/README.md

 # pushstate-server

+> This is a fork of [`pushstate-server`](https://github.com/scottcorgan/pushstate-server) to resolve some large npm dependency vulnerabilities.

 Static file server that works with HTML5 Pushstate.

 For example, the route ` /some/pushstate/route ` will return the ` index.html ` file.
 But, ` /some/static/path/logo.png ` will return the ` logo.png ` static file.